Our journey to find Mr X

-I’m a Senior Lecturer and Head of the Anatomy Team in the Department of Biomedical Science here at The University of Sheffield.
+I’m a Professor of Anatomical Education and Head of the Anatomy Team in the Department of Biomedical Science here at The University of Sheffield.

 Together, we’ll be retracing the investigation of a real crime case to learn how forensic science techniques are used to determine the identity of an unknown person.

 These are scientific skills which I teach to students on my Forensic Anatomy module.
 As part of this module, students are given a box of ‘anatomical evidence’ relating to an unidentified person and must apply forensic techniques, including a facial reconstruction, to determine the identity and cause of death.

 On this course, you’ll learn some of these same skills, including how to determine a person’s sex and ethnicity by analysing their skull and how to describe the key muscle groups of the face.

 We’ll also have a chance to go behind the scenes and learn how a crime can be solved with the help of forensic experts.